 - Use proper protection when exposed to harmful chemicals, dust or animal droppings

-What Causes IPF?
+What Causes Pulmonary Fibrosis?

 Researchers think that IPF is an exaggerated and uncontrolled inflammatory response.
 This produces scar tissue.
 What starts the cycle is not known.
 Over time, scarring surrounds the thin-walled air sacs in the lungs.
 This makes the tissue thicker and stiffer.
 As a result, breathing becomes difficult.
 The lungs gradually lose their ability to pass oxygen to the rest of the body.